 - Beat eggs and 1 cup maple syrup in a large bowl until smooth.
 Gradually beat in butter.

 - Stir the almond mixture into the maple mixture by hand.
 Stir in apples.
-Transfer to the prepared pan and bake until the torte springs back when lightly touched and a toothpick inserted in the center comes out with moist crumbs attached, 44 to 48 minutes.
+Transfer to the prepared pan and bake until the cake springs back when lightly touched and a toothpick inserted in the center comes out with moist crumbs attached, 44 to 48 minutes.
 Cool on a wire rack completely.

 - Stir confectioners sugar, 3 tablespoons maple syrup, vinegar and cinnamon in a small bowl.
 Run a knife along the edges of the cake.
 Remove sides from the spring-form pan and spread the glaze over the cake.